 His first wife, Marie Louise of Orleans (Charles II’s second niece), came from an arranged marriage.
 The French ambassador wrote to the Spanish court in 1679 that Marie wanted absolutely nothing to do with the ugly king.
 He wrote, “The Catholic King is so ugly as to cause fear and he looks ill.”

 The ambassador was 100 percent correct.

 Charles II of Spain could barely walk because his legs could not support his weight.
 He fell several times.
 Marie died in 1689 without producing an heir for Charles II.
 The Spanish monarch was depressed after his first wife died.

-Depression was a common trait among the Hapsburgs.
+Depression was a common trait among the Habsburgs.
 So was gout, dropsy, and epilepsy.
 The lower jaw was the kicker, though, as it made Charles II seem stunted.
-His ministers and advisers suggested the next move in Charles II’s reign: to marry a second wife.
+His ministers and advisers suggested the next move in Charles II of Spain’s reign: to marry a second wife.